-Fort McHenry Tunnel, Maryland: which This tunnel, connects Baltimore with its eastern suburbs, retrofitted with a floodwall to protect against sea-level rise and storm surges.
+Fort McHenry Tunnel, Maryland: This tunnel, which connects Baltimore with its eastern suburbs, retrofitted with a floodwall to protect against sea-level rise and storm surges.
 By implementing this flood protection measure, the tunnel remains operational even during extreme weather events.
-The Fort McHenry Tunnel displays innovative address engineering to climate challenges in a coastal urban environment.
+The Fort McHenry Tunnel displays innovative engineering to address climate challenges in a coastal urban environment.